 Overall, Frontpoint’s system was easier to install and took less time.
 Anyone who’s ever installed any add-on electronics knows how multiple cables can get confusing.
-Frontpoint’s system, being mostly peel-and-stick, takes cables out of the equation, simplifying your installation process.
+Frontpoint’s mostly peel-and-stick system takes cables out of the equation, simplifying your installation process.

 Frontpoint and Lifeshield Monitoring Options

-Frontpoint includes professional monitoring and cellular backup with every package, while Lifeshield gives you the option to self-monitor.
-Under Lifeshield’s system, you can choose from two packages: Security Essentials and Security Advantage.
+Frontpoint’s pricing includes professional monitoring and cellular backup with every package, while Lifeshield allows you to self-monitor.
+Under Lifeshield’s system, you can choose between security essentials and Security Advantage.
 Both have four layers of backup protection which ensure that your system will stay on even if your power goes out, along with professional monitoring.
 The only difference between the two plans is hardware— Security Advantage comes with an additional motion sensor as well as a video camera.

 Now let’s talk about the more esoteric features on the above chart.